Extradition to the US

 Extradition Law to the USA

-Extradition to the USA is based on a number of legal norms and international agreements.
-The foundational legal document governing the extradition process is the US International Extradition Act (Title 18 U.S. Code § 3184–3196).
-Within this act, the procedures, conditions, and requirements for extradition are stipulated.
-However, the extradition process itself is not unilateral—it requires the existence of corresponding international extradition treaties between the USA and other countries.
+Extradition to the USA is governed by various legal norms and international agreements.
+The central legislative framework is outlined in the US International Extradition Act (Title 18 U.S. Code § 3184–3196), which specifies the procedures, conditions, and requirements for the extradition process.
+Extradition requires more than a unilateral approach; it is based on extradition treaties that establish mutual obligations between the USA and other countries.

 Extradition to the USA